fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/custom-version-of-fusioncharts-in-fusionexport.md

 ---
-title: Custom Version of FusionCharts in FusionExport | FusionCharts
+title: Use custom version of FusionCharts in FusionExport | FusionCharts
 description: This article talks about how to update the custom version of FusionCharts in FusionExport.
-heading: Custom version of FusionCharts in FusionExport
+heading: Use custom version of FusionCharts in FusionExport
 ---

 By default, whenever you download FusionExport it uses the latest version of FusionCharts.
 However, you might be using an older version of FusionCharts, for example - 3.11.
 FusionExport allows you to override the default FusionCharts version with the version you are using.